UX and UI Testing: How to Make Them Work in Your Favor

 • Footer

-• Links – colors, clickability and redirects
+• Links – colors, clickability, and redirects

 • Carousels

-• Content (formatting).
+• Content (formatting)

-• Forms – size, content, friendliness and understandability
+• Forms – size, content, friendliness, and understandability

-• Additional elements – such as Back to top button, Help, Calendly.
+• Additional elements – such as Back to top button, Help, Calendly

-Benefits of UI/UX Testing
+Benefits of UI and UX Testing

 User Interface (UI) and User Experience (UX) testing definitely require a lot of time and effort to be done properly.
 However, even when you are looking to optimize your QA process, UI/UX testing should never be omitted because it brings many sizable benefits to the stakeholders.
 Here are some of them.

-Higher quality of software
+Higher Quality of Software

 It’s that simple — a software product with a properly tested user interface and optimized user experience is miles ahead in terms of quality over its competitors without the same amount of testing.
 And the higher quality of software leads to a string of other positive outcomes for a new or established software product.